Stephen McGann

-Stephen Vincent McGann (born 2 February 1963) is a British actor, best known for portraying Dr Patrick Turner in the BBC One medical period drama series Call the Midwife.
+Stephen Vincent McGann (born 2 February 1963) is an English actor, best known for portraying Dr Patrick Turner in the BBC One medical period drama series Call the Midwife.
 He is one of a family of acting brothers, the others being Joe, Paul, and Mark.

 McGann was born in Kensington, Liverpool, and began his professional acting career in 1982, starring in the West End musical Yakety Yak.
 He has since worked extensively in British theatre and on screen.

 Early life

-Stephen's father Joe was a Royal Naval Commando who died in 1984, and his mother Clare was a teacher.
-Along with his acting brothers Paul, Mark, and Joe who's named after his father, he also has a younger sister named Clare after their mother.
+Stephen's father Joe was a Royal Naval Commando who died in 1984, and his mother, Clare, was a teacher.
+Along with his acting brothers Paul, Mark, and Joe who is named after his father, he also has a younger sister named Clare after their mother.

 Career

 Acting

 In 1989, he starred as Mickey in the West End hit musical Blood Brothers.
 In 1990, he played Johann Strauss in the international mini-series, The Strauss Dynasty.
 In 1993, he created, co-produced and starred in the award-winning BBC drama The Hanging Gale.
 He portrayed the character of Sean Reynolds in Emmerdale from 1999 to 2002.

 In 2003, he starred with Jamie Theakston in the hit West End play 'Art'.
 In 2006, he played the role of the Reverend Shaw in the original West End cast of the musical Footloose.
 He can currently be seen playing Dr. Turner in BBC TV series Call the Midwife.